FOSSBilling/.github/.github/CONTRIBUTING.md

 Include details about your configuration and environment:

-* __Which version of FOSSBilling are you using?__ You can get the exact version by running `https://<your domain>/api/guest/system/version` in your browser.
+* __If applicable, which version of FOSSBilling are you using?__ For the main project, you can get the exact version by running `https://<your domain>/api/guest/system/version` in your browser.
-* __What's the name and version of the server OS you're FOSSBilling installation is running?__
+* __What's the name and version of the server OS your FOSSBilling installation is running?__
 * __What's the PHP version your server is using?__
 * __What's the MySQL version your server is using?__
 * **What's the Web Server and version you're using?__